jsm8989/quoter/README.md

 ```
 Alternatively you can modify the source code inside `quoter/quoter_model` to use the local version of `CrossEntropy`.

+Once you have run a reasonable number of simulations (in modules with a `-sims` suffix), you can run the corresponding `-process` scripts to generate some summary csv output (these and other helper modules are found in `examples/processing/`).
+Currently, all simulation and processing output will go into a folder `output/` relative to your running directory (**which you may need to create - I had some exceptions raised during testing**), this is likely to change in future versions.

 ## Example networks
 Inside [src/quoter/real_networks](src/quoter/real_networks) are many examples of real networks, along with a module for parsing them into an appropriate format, that can be used to run simulations on.